yohasebe/rsyntaxtree/docs/documentation.md

 ]
 ```

-{% include doc_figure.html name="doc-28455e24" alt="Every word on the bottom row, reached with pass-through joints" %}
+{% include doc_figure.html name="doc-42e3258b" alt="Every word on the bottom row, reached with pass-through joints" %}

 </div>

-Without the joints, *the*, *cat* and *sat* sit two rows above *the* and *mat*, and *on* one row above.
-Each leaf takes as many joints as it needs to reach the deepest row, so all six words end up on the bottom row.
+Without the joints, *D* and *N* under the first *NP* sit two rows above the *D* and *N* under the second, and *V* and *P* one row above.
+Each takes as many joints as it needs to reach the deepest row, so the six categories come out in one row and the six words in the row below it.
 The [Animal ontology example](https://yohasebe.github.io/rsyntaxtree/examples#example-029) in the gallery uses `<>`-only joints the same way.

 #### Newline